DLJ949/lab1/command-line.md

 1. Open your terminal (command prompt), either gitbash on windows or terminal on mac.

+    Opened!

 2. Which directory are you in?
 Find it out!
 Hint: `pwd`

+    /Users/user

 3. Navigate to your "Documents" directory (or wherever else you keep your stuff).
 Hint: `cd`

+    cd documents

 4. Print out the working directory--are you in the correct place?

+    /Users/user/documents

 5. List the files there.
 Do you see the same files and in the file explorer?
 Hint: `ls`

+    MATLAB
+   Yep, this is the only file that I have in Documents within both file explorer and Terminal.

 6. Navigate back to the home folder.
 Use the dedicated shortcut for home folder.
 Hint `~`.

+    cd ~

 7. Commit and push your changes.